Azure/azure-quickstart-templates/manifold-endpoint/README.md

 # This template deploys a Manifold Platform Server on a CentOS VM into the selected resource group.

 #
 Manifold's BaaS product allows enterprises to manage diverse account relationships.
-With Manifold, enterprises can now link accounts to Azure's cloud-based blockchain and establish relationships between accounts accounts and accounting entities, simplifying complex tasks like managing shared P&Ls.
+With Manifold, enterprises can now link accounts to Azure's cloud-based blockchain and establish relationships between accounts and accounting entities, simplifying complex tasks like managing shared P&Ls.
 #<br>
 Manifold Platform uses the Oracle JVM, and use of this image signifies your agreement with the license for thier product.